Affiliations

 The Occupational Health and Safety Administration was created when Congress ratified the Occupational Safety and Health Act of 1970.
 Created to help employers and employees reduce the amount of on the job injuries, illnesses, and deaths, OSHA is the governing body for all matters of occupational safety and health for the private sector.

-Founded in 1911, the American Society of Safety Engineers (ASSE) is the world’s oldest professional safety society.
-ASSE promotes the expertise, leadership and commitment of its members, while providing them with professional development, advocacy and standards development.
+Founded in 1911, the American Society of Safety Professionals (ASSP) is the world’s oldest professional safety society.
+ASSP promotes the expertise, leadership and commitment of its members, while providing them with professional development, advocacy and standards development.
 It also sets the occupational safety, health and environmental community’s standards for excellence and ethics.

 National Safety Council